lucapette/deloominator/docs/to-do.md

   need to find a better way of handling the differences between databases DSNs
 - Add Stringer interface to Rows Row and Column
 - flow is not correctly setup yet
+- If a DSN name isn't valid the app doesn't exist

 ## Missing documents